Haunted Chard Guildhall

 A Haunted and Historic Treasure in Somerset

 Stroll through the heart of Chard, Somerset, and encounter face to face the imposing Chard Guildhall, Grade II* listed and a witness to centuries of urban heritage.
 It is more than just an awe-inspiring example of Classical architecture, though; this historic building holds secrets of the past, from its civic function to eerie tales of the paranormal.
-If you're in search of historic landmarks or a haunted ghost trail in the UK, Chard Guildhall offers an entertaining flashback.
+If you're looking for haunted venues in the UK, Chard Guildhall is the place to visit.

 Built between 1834 and 1835, Chard Guildhall replaced an earlier 16th-century guildhall and market house.
 Local architect Richard Carver designed it as a multi-purpose building, serving as a town hall, market house, and corn exchange.